Albania–Serbia relations: Balkan Wars

 At the beginning of Balkan Wars, one of the important strategic goals of Serbian politics was to acquire a corridor to the Adriatic Sea, as such, its intention had been to share a common border with its ally the Kingdom of Greece thus denying the Albanian state independent status.
 At the First Balkan War, Albanians fought for a national state.
 This fighting was largely limited, however, to militia operations and guerrilla tactics.

+World War I

+During the First World War, Albanian Prime Minister Essad Toptani signed the Treaty of Niš with Serbia.
+Albania would become a battleground, with the Serbian Army moving through the Albanian countryside during the Great Retreat.

 World War II

 During World War II, very close cooperation developed between the People's Liberation Army of Yugoslavia and the People's Liberation Army of Albania.
 The Albanian People's Army assumed power in the country in 1944.
 Democratic Federal Yugoslavia was the first country to recognize the new government of Albania in April 1945.

 Cold War

-There were communist plans to create a Balkan federation which would include Yugoslavia, Albania, Romania, Bulgaria and Greece.
+There were communist plans to create a Balkan federation which would include Yugoslavia, Albania, Romania, Bulgaria, and Greece.
 However, after the resolution of Informbiro 1948, Albania broke relations with the Yugoslav communists, because Enver Hoxha remained loyal to the Soviet Union under Joseph Stalin.